poanetwork/blockscout-terraform/README.md

 - The `db_password` can be a changed to any alphanumeric value.
 - The `db_instance_class` and `db_storage` are not required but are defaulted to `db.m4.large` and `100`GB respectively.
 - The `alb_ssl_policy` and `alb_certificate_arn` are required in order to force SSL usage.
+- The `root_block_size` is the amount of storage on your EC2 instance.
+This value can be adjusted by how frequently logs are rotated.
+Logs are located in `/opt/app/logs` of your EC2 instance.

 ## Database Storage Required

 The configuration variable `db_storage` can be used to define the amount of storage allocated to your RDS instance.
-The chart below shows an estimated amount of storage that is required to index the entire chain.
+The chart below shows an estimated amount of storage that is required to index individual chains.
+The `db_storage` can only be adjusted 1 time in a 24 hour period on AWS.

 | Chain | Storage (GiB) |
 | --- | --- |